azzraaeel/decospam/README.md

 # DecoSpam Python Script

-This Python script facilitates a POST request to the DecomYTree site.
+This Python script facilitates a POST request to the Deco My Tree site.

 ## Usage